uglygus/frameoverframe/README.md

 # frameoverframe

 A collection of scripts for organizing, converting and manipulating image sequences.
 This has been written to solve my personal workflow needs but I will gladly accept issues and pull requests.
+As of 2021 it is being actively developed and is still riddled with issues.
+Good Luck!

 ### Organization scripts